-There are two main types of spray foam insulation, open cell and closed cell.
-But, what is the difference?
-We have noticed a great number of people who have been misinformed or have not been informed by the difference between open celled and closed celled.
-As an official licensed accredited installer of Icynene insulation products, we have taken it into our hands to answer all the questions you have on the different forms of spray foam insulation.
+There are two main types of spray foam insulation, open cell foam and closed cell spray foam insulation.
+But what is the difference?
+Well if you are still wondering “what is better open or closed cell insulation?” then you are in the right place, as we breakdown what insulation type is best for your project.
+At Evergreen Power, we have noticed a great number of people who have been misinformed or have not been informed by the difference between open celled and closed celled.
+As an official licensed accredited installer of Icynene insulation products, we have taken it into our hands to put open cell foam vs closed cell foam to the test.
 Still not sure?
 Contact our professional surveyors today for help to make the right decision!

 All About Open Cell Spray Foam Insulation